paulfioravanti/steno-dictionaries/dictionaries/punctuation.md

 # Punctuation Dictionary

-This dictionary contains new and alternative outlines for entries that only contain punctuation and/or non-word characters.
+This dictionary contains outlines for entries that only contain punctuation and/or non-word characters.

 ## New

+The following are outlines for _new_ punctuation entries that are not currently contained in Plover theory.

 ```yaml
 "*FPLT": "{^... }{-|}"